dasmoose/notes/README.md

 ### setup
 - create a notes directory
 - add notes
-- when you want to backup, run the script in the repo base directory.
+- when you want to backup, run:
+  - `$ node index.js -e`
   - this will encrypt all notes and throw them into an encrypted directory
 - push repo to prefered git server
+  - `$ git -am 'MESSAGE_HERE' && git push`
+- if you want to sync your notes on a separate machine and need to decrypt, run:
+  - `$ node index.js -d`